Back in 2013 Carmen and I jetted off on a six-month holiday that turned into nearly four years of travel in the Americas and Asia.

 There are all kinds of ways to do it, check out the website.

-For me and Carmen, the Pomodoro Technique is what we turn to when we have to get s%^t done.
-I have found it works with both creative and technical work – I used Pomodoro technique when I wrote and edited my fiction book, and also when I wrote long business articles for a freelance client.
+The Pomodoro Technique is what Carmen and I turn to when we have to get s%^t done.
+I have found it works with both creative and technical work – I used Pomodoro technique when I wrote and edited my first fiction book, and also when I wrote long business articles for a freelance client.

 Our aim is to split our days in half, so mornings are dedicated to blog and freelance work and afternoons are free for cultural and creative pursuits – the perfect work and life balance.
 And using Pomodoro technique helps us churn through the work we have to do so we can do the things we want to do.